Skip to main content

 STRIPE_PRO_PRICE_ID=price_...

-For production on Vercel, add these in the project’s Environment Variables (see Setup → Vercel Environment Variables).
+For production deployment on Vercel, add these same variables in Vercel Environment Variables.

 • customer.subscription.created